Save

 how do you treat an asthmatic who has IHD use atenolol (antagonist which is cardiac selective at B1)

-indirectly acting sympathomimetic drugs pathway (1- tyrosine is synthesised into NA which is stored into vesicles using VMAT) (2- AP causes NA to leave + bind to either B or A receptor) (3- NA reuptake or broken down by MAO into metabolites)
+indirectly acting sympathomimetic drugs pathway (1- tyrosine is synthesised into NA which is stored into vesicles using VMAT) (2- AP causes NA to leave + bind to either B (tachycardia) or A (vasoconstriction) receptor) (3- NA reuptake or broken down by MAO into metabolites)

 symptoms showing affected parasympathetic nervous system/ atropine poisoning mydriasis (dilated pupils), blurred vision, tachycardia, hot but not sweaty, dry mouth, urinary urgency + no retention, excitable, disorientated, like they have eaten berries